kimttfung/DeployingDashboards/README.md

 Before we get started, you will need the following: your Dashboard files, a Heroku account, an installation of Julia, as well as the [Heroku Command Line Interface](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) (CLI) installed.
 Click on the link for more instructions.

 Now, you can create a new folder to store all of the files required to deploy your application.
-Here, I will be using the folder "juliadash" as an example directory.
+Here, I will be using the folder `juliadash` as an example directory.
 After that, type `julia` to enter Julia.

 ```
 mkdir juliadash